Beliefs

 • Creativity is a muscle that will atrophy unless habitually exercised.
 The more you put in, the more you’ll get out.

 • Creativity is all about connecting dots in unique, unexpected ways.
 The more dots you uncover and connect through experiences, the more chances for “original”, unexpected combinations.
 Be a sponge.
+Soak up dots.

 • To strike gold, it takes time to dig a lot of deep holes.
 Like hundreds of holes.
 You simply have to purge all the meh ideas to get to the wow ones.

 • Everything is a work in progress.
 Everything can be made better.
 How much better is determined by the deadline.
+And the final decision-maker.

 • Substance before style.
 Without the meat, all you have is a bun.
 You can polish a turd, but it’s still a turd.

 • How (and where) it’s said is as important as what is said.
-Simply ask, “When’s the best time and place for our participant to engage with our specific message?”
+Simply ask, “When’s the best time and place for our participant to engage with our message?”

 • Old school: “Advertising is the solution.
 Now what’s the problem?”